 While you might charge your primary smartphone overnight by your bedside, creating a charging station in your entryway can save valuable time, especially if you have a work phone or use the kids' tablets for car rides.
 When they're always charging in the same spot, you won't waste time in the morning hunting down chargers.

-Assemble tech storage using assigned baskets with neatly-organized cords, or go big with a built-in.
-At organization blog “A Bowl Full of Lemons,” a cabinet with plugs inside was installed in the mudroom to serve as a neat home for laptops, tablets, and smartphones, which all charge up inside.
+Assemble tech storage using assigned baskets with neatly organized cords or go big with a built-in.
+At organization blog "A Bowl Full of Lemons," a cabinet with plugs inside was installed in the mudroom to serve as a neat home for laptops, tablets, and smartphones, which all charge up inside.

-Create an Information Station
+#4 Install an Information Station

 Papers can be pernicious devils, accumulating in ugly piles, blocking surfaces, and creating stress.
 Cut off the problem at its head with an information station, starting with a customized paper organizer on the wall.